 “Love,” wrote the intellectual giant Iris Murdoch, “is the extremely difficult realization that something other than oneself is real.”

-It’s easy to gloss over Murdoch’s words at first and blow them off as some sort of Zen koan.
-But Murdoch does not mean “real” in the literal sense; she’s referring to the fact that the flesh-and-blood person standing across from you who delights you but also sometimes annoys you has an existence apart from you.
+It’s easy to blow off Murdoch’s words at first as some sort of Zen koan.
+But Murdoch does not mean “real” in the literal sense; she’s referring to the fact that the flesh-and-blood person standing across from you who delights you but also annoys you has an existence apart from you.

-This means they also have their own feelings, opinions, and experiences that will vary from yours, sometimes to an uncomfortable degree.
-And just as they can never fully plumb the depths of the well that is your mind, you will never be able to fully know theirs.
-This unresolvable separateness is one we must embrace, even if we live under the same roof and sleep in the same bed for as long as we’re both alive.
+This person will notice, feel, and imagine things you’ll never have an inkling of.
+Their opinions and experiences will vary from yours, sometimes uncomfortably so.
+Just as they can never fully plumb the depths of the well that is your mind, you will never be able to fully know theirs.
+This unresolvable separateness is one we must embrace, even if we live under the same roof and sleep in the same bed.
 Especially if we live under the same roof and sleep in the same bed.

-The poet Khalil Gibran gives the following advice on marriage, but it applies to any partnered relationship:
+The poet Khalil Gibran gives this sage advice on co-existing:

 Since we can’t share souls or read minds, the best thing we can do is to recognize each other’s aloneness.